mesosphere/universe/docs/tutorial/GetStarted.md

 ### Step 5 : Publish the package
-Universe Server is a new component introduced alongside `packagingVersion` `3.0`.
-In order for Universe to be able to provide packages for many versions of DC/OS at the same time, it is necessary for a server to be responsible for serving the correct set of packages to a cluster based on the cluster's version.
+To add a package into the Universe, you will need to create a Pull Request against the `mesosphere/universe` repo, `version-3.x` branch.
+Once you have raised a PR, the CI(Continuous Integration) kicks in and runs automated tests to make sure everything works together.
+Once the CI passes all the automated tests, mesosphere reviews the PR and merges them once they are ready and your package will be ready to :rocket:.

-All Pull Requests opened for Universe and the `version-3.x` branch will have their Docker image built and published to the DockerHub image [`mesosphere/universe-server`](https://hub.docker.com/r/mesosphere/universe-server/).
+All Pull Requests opened for Universe and the `version-3.x` branch will have their Universe Server Docker image built and published to the DockerHub image [`mesosphere/universe-server`](https://hub.docker.com/r/mesosphere/universe-server/).
 In the artifacts tab of the build results you can find `docker/server/marathon.json` which can be used to run the Universe Server for testing in your DC/OS cluster.
 For each Pull Request, click the details link of the "Universe Server Docker image" status report to view the build results.